At What Temperature Does Water Freeze?

 Ocean water freezes at a lower temperature than freshwater due to its salt content, which interferes with the water’s ability to form ice.
 Looking at how ice is formed will help clarify why adding salt or any solvent requires a lower temperature to freeze.
 [6]

 When water is exposed to low temperatures, the molecules in motion begin to slow down, making it easier for the molecules to share electrons.
 As more and more pair up, they begin to form hexagonal structures that interlock, forming ice.
 With the addition of salt to this process, the salt particles become intertwined with the water molecules, interfering with their ability to share electrons and interlock.
-When the ice does ultimately freeze at a lower temperature, it expels the salt.
+When the ice ultimately freezes at a lower temperature, it expels the salt.
 [7]

 Why Don’t All Oceans Freeze in the Winter?

-First, it’s important to note that some oceans do freeze under the right climatic conditions, such as those in the Arctic and Antarctica.
+First, it’s important to note that some oceans freeze under the right climatic conditions, such as those in the Arctic and Antarctica.
 In the Northern Hemisphere, oceans form ice as far south as Bohai Bay, China.
 [8]

+It takes an extended period of frozen temperatures to cool a heated water mass to the freezing point.
+A puddle will freeze before a lake, which will freeze before an ocean due to its sheer mass.
 New England, for example, has cold weather, but not cold enough for an extended period to form an ice layer on its oceans.
 On the other hand, the Arctic has long winters with an average temperature of -40°F, capable of producing ice.
 [9]

 Glossary of Terms